-Karl Burke was a journeyman jump jockey who rode in about 750 races, including his father-in-law Alan Jarvis.
+He was initially a journeyman jump jockey who rode in about 750 races, including for his father-in-law Alan Jarvis.
 He had about 50 winners before running a livery yard near Southwell and then taking out a training licence in 1990.

-In 2016, Burke has enjoyed QIPCO British Champions Series success with the outstanding Quiet Reflection – winner of the Commonwealth Cup and 32Red Sprint Cup.
+In 2016, Burke enjoyed QIPCO British Champions Series success with the outstanding Quiet Reflection – winner of the Commonwealth Cup and 32Red Sprint Cup.